 Physical & Mental Fitness for Manali Leh Bicycle Ride

-Like I said, in the end, it all comes down to your mind.
-You need to be really strong headed to be able to complete the ride and need to have control over your emotions.
-Since you will be riding through some of the most extreme terrains on this trip to Ladakh and weather, emotions of all kind will be spurting out in abundance.
+As I said, in the end, it all comes down to your mind.
+You need to be strong-headed to be able to complete the ride and need to have control over your emotions.
+Since you will be riding through some of the most extreme terrains on this trip to Ladakh and weather, emotions of all kinds will be spurting out in abundance.
 I will enlist some basic ways you can keep yourself mentally strong and control your emotions during this Manali Leh bike ride.

 Training for Manali to Leh Cycling Trip

 Here are some important tips for the training for Manali to Leh cycling experience:

 - Understanding your route and terrain makes you a lot more confident about the ride.
 So, make sure you read through the list of places on Manali Leh Highway and understand where you expect what.

 - Small things like being able to repair your bicycle, having camping gears to camp in the middle of nowhere, enough food and water to survive also makes you mentally strong.
 It provides you with a cushion when caught in an adverse situation.

 - Be euphoric and proud for even thinking of doing this ride and for reaching Manali to start your ride.
 It is the biggest first step towards a lifetime adventure you are about to experience from Manali to Leh.
 Not many get to take that first step, remember and be motivated with this thought.

 - AMS/ High Altitude Sickness is a reality.
 To understand better, it also makes you way more comfortable as you will be able to take care of yourself in extreme situations on this bike ride from Manali to Leh.